World-Chat/World-Chat/README.md

-# Chatterbox - Decentralized Messaging App
+# World Chat - Decentralized Messaging App

 A decentralized messaging application that combines **Walrus storage** with **smart contract metadata** for secure, censorship-resistant communication.
 Built with React, TypeScript, and Worldcoin MiniKit.